 Now let’s get acquainted with Havarti, a Danish cheese protected by the PGI appellation of the EU.
 It takes its name from Havartigaard, Hanne Nielsen’s farm north of Copenhagen that first produced it in the mid-19th century.
 At present, danish Havarti is still produced from pasteurized cow’s milk with no less than 3 months of ripening.
 The longer the ripening period, the stronger its taste becomes.
 A particularly delicious version is the ” Gammel Knas”, namely “old crunchy”.
 This name is due to the crispy protein crystals it contains and the maturation of at least 24 months.
 Havarti is accompanied by apples, honey, marinated vegetables, and red wine.

 Danablu is a world-famous Denmark blue cheese.
-The production of Danablu, or Danish Blue, is limited to Denmark by the PGI protected geographical indication.
+The production of Danablu, or Danish Blue cheese, is limited to Denmark by the PGI protected geographical indication.
 This soft blue cheese was born on the Roquefort model.
 During production, Danablu is pricked so that the blue marbling spreads throughout the cheese over 5 to 6 weeks of storage.
 Its aroma is strong and its taste is spicy and somewhat salty.
 Danablu is ideal in cooking, but can also be enjoyed on crackers or added to salads.
-Danish blue cheese brands are numerous, which shows that this danish cheese is loved by people.
+Danish blue cheese brands are numerous, which shows that this danish cheese for true Cheese lover.

 Mycella is produced on the beautiful Baltic island of Bornholm, where it is stored for several months.
-It is a semi-soft paste with its sweet, slightly salty taste, with a smoky note, it is often called “Danish Gorgonzola”.
+It is a semi soft cheese with its sweet, slightly salty taste, with a smoky note, it is often called “Danish Gorgonzola”.
 Mycella is perfect as a protagonist of a cheese platter or in salads.

 We love blue cheese so much that we have another one for you!
 Behind the poetic name of Bluet there is a creamy and spreadable blue cheese with a sweet, slightly salty, and aromatic taste.
 With a yellowish-white color, it is produced from pasteurized cow’s milk and is characterized by the presence of holes.
 He is native to northern Jutland.
 Look for the “Blazå Kornblomst” in Danish supermarkets.
 Taste it during a brunch, or on a cheese platter to accompany wines with the appropriate sweetness.